 Career Counseling programs prepare graduates to help persons wanting to make career decisions.
 Sometimes known as vocational counselors, career counselors help clients explore the intersection of their education, skills, interests, and personality to determine and plan for possible career paths.
 Career counselors often make use of inventories and other assessment tools to assist persons in making decisions.
 In addition, career counselors understand and maintain resource information on employment and labor market trends.
 Career counselors may work in a variety of settings from private practice, to career resource centers or employee assistance programs associated with specific industries or organizations.

-For more information, visit the National Employment Counseling Association (NECA)
+For more information, visit our following divisions: National Career Development Association (NCDA)

 NECA was originally the National Employment Counselors Association and was chartered in 1966.
 The commitment of NECA is to offer professional leadership to people who counsel in employment and/or career development settings.